bcmjianglab/cn_project/patchseq/M-clusters/README.md

 *The 2-dimensional cross-sectional area contained within the boundary of the cell body.*

 - Feret maximum and Feret minimum
+*Feret maximum and Feret minimum refer to the largest and smallest dimensions of a contour, respectively, as if a caliper were used for measurement.
+The two measurements are independent of one another and not necessarily at right angles to each other.Feret maximum and Feret minimum are reported for each contour drawn.*
 - Aspect ratio
 - Compactness
 - Convexity